What to do when you only have a tin of malt and no yeast? You stock up on ingredients, go crazy and experiment with a IPA Lager Hops Monster.

 As a primer, half the bottles got 1 drop each of some brewing sugar drops I had left, and the rest got the appropriate measures of crushed rock sugar I had in the fridge.

-The bottles went back in the bin, and the keg went into the fridge (after taking out everything else, of course).
+The bottles went back in the cooling bin, and the keg went into the fridge.
+That is, after taking everything else out of the fridge, of course.
+These are the sacrifices I make to brew.

 Week 1 Sample